 Although vibratory bowls are usually tooled to only feed a specific part, there are several ways to increase their flexibility.
 The bowl surface can be lined with material such as the Brushlon shown in the image accompanying this article that protects fragile parts from damage while also reducing the noise level of the working vibratory bowl.
-As part of our design process, we request a sample of the types of parts you are feeding in production in order to ensure that the bowl will meet your needs when placed into your automated manufacturing process.
+(Brushlon discontinued by manufacturer as of March 2022) As part of our design process, we request a sample of the types of parts you are feeding in production in order to ensure that the bowl will meet your needs when placed into your automated manufacturing process.
 Most clients begin the process of working with us by filling out our detailed Vibratory Feeder Bowl Quote Request.
 Our engineers will follow up with you within 12-24 hours with any questions and concerns about your quote request before beginning the design process and requesting a parts sample for final testing.
 No system leaves our facility prior to a complete test run with your parts sample that ensures that our vibratory feeder bowls and conveyor belt systems will run as you expect upon delivery.
 Before shipping, we provide you with a video of your equipment running with your parts samples so that any final adjustments can be made prior to shipping.

 A feeder bowl is for feeding parts, not storing them.
 Do not design your system so the operator merely dumps parts and leaves until the bowl is nearly empty.
 Rely on a prefeeder or hopper to provide a continuous stream of parts into your process.
 Overfilling a bowl causes frequent jamming, but too few parts will cause an inadequate feed rate output.
 Many systems require a hopper, elevator or prefeeder to store and dump parts into the vibratory bowl.
 There may also be one or more straight-line vibratory tracks to move parts smoothly through your process.
 Vision-aided vibratory feeder bowls can detect and reject bad parts according to your specification.
 Incorrectly oriented parts are recirculated through the system to correct the orientation prior to feeding them into the next step.